ledsoft/termit-ui/README.md

 Also, this means that intl props need to be explicitly passed to the component in `connect`.
 Otherwise, internationalization would not work properly
 (language switching would have no effect).
 See `TermAssignments` again for a showcase how to do this.
 * Marker CSS classes should be used to denote important elements.
 These classes help in testing.
 Marker classes should be prefixed with `m-` and no styling should be applied based on them.
+* Although there are some problems with testing, it is possible to use [React Hooks](https://reactjs.org/docs/hooks-intro.html) in the code.
+See `Users` and its tests for an example.

 ## Debugging